Helenbzbz/trafficmonitoring/README.md

 4. Run the object detection code with the following command `python3 object_detection.py`

-## Use other tflite models on Android
+## Use other tflite models on Raspberry Pi
 1. Download a prebuilt tflite (object detection) model: https://tfhub.dev/
 2. Save a copy of the tflite file in Raspberry Pi Deployment folder
 3. In the main() function change the path of model file